 This typically represents the amount of years a person has been full time training and can widely vary amongst age groups.

-There are differences both physiologically and biomechanically in males and females.
+There are difference both physiologically and biomechanically in males and females.
 Injury statistics alone indicate that sex should be factored into the type of training being delivered.

 A program can look similar across under 12 to under 16 even when you consider all the factors.
 The difference is explained in the delivery.
 How an under 12 receives his or her program needs to look and feel different to a similar session delivered to an U16.

 Structure “the arrangement of and relations between the parts or elements of something complex”